A Visit to Swanktown

 I looked around the room, taking in the variety of patrons who inhabited the place.
 Amongst the various colorful and groovy patrons, the most striking feature was a striking red-head and six other beautiful women who were sitting at the piano bar, sipping on their drinks and grooving on Sly’s tunes.
 The red-head was clearly making eye contact with a guy who was sitting at a table underneath the King Palm Tree with another dude.

 Miranda saw us checking out the action and leaned across the bar.
 “The red-head is Estelle.
 She comes in here with her crew at least once a week.
-I’m not sure what she does, but someone said is considering something drastic, like joining a nunnery, or something.”
+I’m not sure what she does, but someone said she is considering something drastic, like joining a nunnery, or something.”

 “Wow, that is drastic,” I mused.